The Volokh Conspiracy

 In addition, it is important to remember that the summary of the facts quoted above is that provided by the plaintiffs.
 When defendants file a motion to dismiss a case, the court must view the facts in the light most favorable to the plaintiffs, to see if there is any possible basis for allowing their case to proceed.
 But Seattle undoubtedly has their own version of events, which may well differ on key points from that of plaintiffs.
 They will get a chance to present that version as the case moves forward.

 In the meantime, as Robert Thomas points out at the Inverse Condemnation blog, "this is a good opinion to read and a case to watch."

-If the plaintiffs' account of events is largely accurate, it reveals terrible behavior by city officials (as well as the by CHOP activists).
+If the plaintiffs' account of events is largely accurate, it reveals terrible behavior by city officials (as well as by the CHOP activists).
 That is deeply troubling even if the city cannot be held legally liable under the Takings Clause.

 Perhaps it should not be necessary to say this.
 But I also want to emphasize that recognizing the City's bad behavior in this case is entirely compatible with recognizing that police abuse and racial profiling are also serious problems.
 I have previously written on a variety of reforms that we can adopt to curb both police abuse of civilians generally, and racial profiling specifically.
 People of all races are entitled to have law enforcement protect their lives and property against criminals, while also holding police officers accountable for their own abuses and violations of constitutional rights.
-And the government should neither violate those rights itself, nor - as apparently happened in this case - help private parties to do so.
+And the government should neither violate those rights itself, nor—as apparently happened in this case—help private parties to do so.